willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 ...
 ```

 With our instance added and accessible, let's use it in our `startPolling` method.
 Let's add another validation by accessing the `piezo.isPlaying` boolean that contains the piezo initialization information in our project and, if the temperature is over the threshold and the piezo is accessible, we will trigger our audible alarm.
-With this the method will remain as the following code.
+With this, the method will remain as the following code.

 ```javascript
 ...